-If you are interested in completing your teaching practice and you cannot do it at Coventry House International in Toronto, we will guide you through the process so you can complete the Practicum anywhere in the World.
-We will also supervise that your practicum meets TESL Canada`s standards.
+If you are interested in completing your teaching practice and you cannot do it with a language school in Canada, we will guide you through the process so you can complete the Practicum anywhere in the World.
+We will also moderate the practicum to ensure that your practicum meets TESL Canada’s standards.
 Teaching practice fees are determined by the stand-alone practicum provider and are to be paid directly to them, not to Ontesol.
 (See www.tesl.ca) It is also possible to take the Practicum for free (See Practicum for more information).

 Which course will be right for me?

-This is a very important question to be asked before deciding which course to enroll on.
-However, there are other questions you also need to consider: “What do I plan to do with this qualification”; “Am I planning to make this a career?”; “Will I just teach for a year or two?”; “What country do I want to teach in”?
+This is a very important question to be asked before deciding which course to enrol in.
+However, there are other questions to consider as well: “What do I plan to do with this qualification”; “Am I planning to make this a career?”; “Will I just teach for a year or two?”; “What country do I want to teach in”?

 Who takes TESL/TESOL/TEFL courses?

 The following are profiles of some of the types of students who took our courses and who are currently working or worked on completion of their TESOL program:

 - International ESL teachers

 - Gap-year teachers